epiverse-trace/tutorials-middle/learners/reference.md

 [C++]{#cplusplus}
 : C++ is a high-level programming language that can be used within R to speed up sections of code.
 To learn more about C++ check out these [tutorials](https://cplusplus.com/doc/tutorial/) and learn more about the integration of C++ and R [here](https://www.rcpp.org/).
+[Censoring]{#censoring}
+:
+Means that we know an event happened, but we do not know exactly when it happened.
+Most epidemiological data are “doubly censored” because there is uncertainty surrounding both primary and secondary event times.
+Not accounting for censoring can lead to biased estimates of the delay’s standard deviation ([Park et al., in progress](https://github.com/parksw3/epidist-paper)).
+Different sampling approaches can generate biases given left and right censoring in the estimation of the serial interval that can propagate bias to the estimation of the [incubation period](#incubation) and generation time ([Chen et al., 2022](https://www.nature.com/articles/s41467-022-35496-8/figures/2))

 ## D